danielquinn/Assembl/README.md

 > The data in question leans heavily in the direction of "write once, read
 > often".
 With this in mind, building a hard cross-internet turn-around time
 > into each call makes little sense.
 Indeed as this data is likely to change
-> rarely, keeping a local copy only makes sense.
+> rarely, referencing a local copy is only sensible.
 >
 > What we're doing here is pulling down only the data we need for the
 > suggestions API and storing it in a cache file which is then sourced by